KooroshRZ/KooroshRZ/README.md

 ---
 # About me
-- CTF Player / Cryptography enthusiastic
+- CTF Player / Cryptography enthusiast
 - Highly interested in Cryptography and Mathematics
 - Love struggling with Operating Systems and Machines
 - BTW I Use Arch!